-She has devised and co-ordinated a number of composition and performance based projects, including with Newcastle and Durham Universities (as part of I3, the composition strand of the Centre for Excellence in Music and Inclusivity) and multi schools’ based project The Keyboard Collective Project with sound festival, Aberdeen University and Sound and Music.
+Kate has devised and co-ordinated a number of composition and performance based projects, including with Newcastle and Durham Universities (as part of I3, the composition strand of the Centre for Excellence in Music and Inclusivity) and multi schools’ based project The Keyboard Collective Project with Sound Festival, Aberdeen University and Sound and Music.

-Her Miniaturised Concertos project took commissions by Philip Cashian, Colin Riley, Andrew Poppy from development to performance with students from South West Music School, in residencies at Dartington; Katharine Norman’s Making Place and pieces by student composers at Falmouth University; Naomi Pinnock’s Always again to Huddersfield Festival with York University’s student led Chimera Ensemble.
+Kate’s Miniaturised Concertos project commissioned Philip Cashian, Colin Riley, Andrew Poppy from development to performance with students from South West Music School, in residencies at Dartington; Katharine Norman’s Making Place and pieces by student composers at Falmouth University; Naomi Pinnock’s Always Again to Huddersfield Festival with York University’s student led Chimera Ensemble.